mkphercog/mywebsite/README.md

 Hello!
 This is my business card / CV.

-## If you want you can copy this business card and change information about yourself use command:
+## If you want you can copy this business card and change information about yourself, for that use command:

 ```
 git clone https://github.com/mkphercog/mywebsite/tree/master